Roguelike Game in C++17

 it has the same dimensions as root console.
 Before root console is displayed

-.
-Also it's color is explicitly set to be white
+and player_y.
+Also it's color is explicitly set to be white.
+It is drawn

 Loading Custom Font